 Sciatica– things you must know

-Low back pain is the leading cause of disability according to Global Burden of Diseases.
+Low back pain is the leading cause of disability according to the Global Burden of Diseases.

 According to statistical analysis: